Is Frontier or Spectrum a better fit for you?

 Spectrum and Frontier offer comparable TV channel packages and premium channel promotions.
 Because Spectrum is a cable provider, it offers cable TV to bundle with its internet plans.
 Spectrum bundles cost between $90 and $140/mo. in most areas, and go up by $32/mo. in the second year.

-Frontier, on the other hand, doesn’t offer TV plans itself, but instead partners with TV services like DISH and AT&T TV for its bundles.
+Frontier, on the other hand, doesn’t offer TV plans itself, so you’ll have to add a TV service like DISH or DIRECTV STREAM separately.
 Unfortunately, these aren’t discounted at all, so there’s no real advantage to bundling with Frontier.

 - Download speeds up to 500 Mbps